LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 All buttons create their respective tickets only allowing staff and the 'user who created the ticket' to see/interact with the ticket, including (whitebutton, support, playerreport, applications, businessChannel, gangChannel, secondcharacter, staffapplication, ownerTicket, banappealbutton)

 The 'Close ticket' button does the same as the "/close" command, where it closes the ticket and creates/sends a ticket transcript to the transcript channel

+If there are any issues or questions please email me at leroysteele99@gmail.com and I'll be happy to assist you.